-GENEVA — Britain, France, Iran and the United States may be complicit in potential war crimes in Yemen by providing weapons and logistical support to forces committing abuses, U.N. human rights experts reported on Tuesday.
+GENEVA (AN) — Britain, France, Iran and the United States may be complicit in potential war crimes in Yemen by providing weapons and logistical support to forces committing abuses, U.N. human rights experts reported on Tuesday.

-A group of international experts, assigned by the U.N.
-Human Rights Council to look into possible war crimes by all sides to Yemen’s civil war, found the governments of Yemen, United Arab Emirates and Saudi Arabia, along with the Houthis and their allies, operate with a “pervasive lack of accountability” while violating international humanitarian and human rights law.
+A group of international experts assigned by the U.N.
+Human Rights Council to look into possible war crimes by all sides to Yemen’s civil war found the governments of Yemen, United Arab Emirates and Saudi Arabia, along with the Houthis and their allies, operate with a “pervasive lack of accountability” while violating international humanitarian and human rights law.

 The war began in 2014 when the Houthis overran the capital, Sanaa, and much of the country’s north.
 A Western-backed alliance of Sunni Muslim Arab nations, led by Saudi Arabia, has been trying to prop up the internationally recognized government of Yemeni President Abd-Rabbu Mansour Hadi, who was driven from Sanaa by the militia in 2015.